Private market gives WeWork shares the cold shoulder

 WeWork could itself acknowledge that its valuation has fallen below $10 billion based on any agreement it makes for a new financing lifeline, according to two people familiar with the matter.
 SoftBank is in talks for a multi-billion dollar rescue deal that could lead to it taking control of WeWork, while JPMorgan has been in negotiations over a competing debt package, these people said.

-WeWork’s IPO failure, as well as the sinking stock prices post-IPO of some major companies, such as Uber Technologies Inc (UBER.N) and Lyft Inc (LYFT.O), have had a chilling impact on the private over-the-counter market in shares.
+WeWork’s IPO failure, as well as the sinking stock prices post-IPO of some major companies, such as Uber Technologies Inc and Lyft Inc, have had a chilling impact on the private over-the-counter market in shares.
 Investors are particularly wary of any companies that have high valuations and no immediate route to profitability.

 “There’s just a greater level of scrutiny overall in terms of transactions in the private market,” Leung said.